 Anna.
-"I'll write them down for you ; and then you cannot forget them :"-and taking out a pocket-book, she copied from a list that had formerly been given herself, the following memorandums :--- " From the 37th and 39th chapters of Genesis to the 45th, or to the end of that book, the history of Joseph is continued.
-The 17th and 18th chapters of the first book of Kings. -The latter," said she, " will shew you, how THE ALMIGHTY shewed himself the true GoD, when the people of Israel had gone and served Baal .- And from the 4th to the 8th chapter of the second book of Kings, you will find many interesting acts of the prophet Elisha: and indeed all through, these books are very. entertaining, and I think, the more you read : them, the more you will like them.
-The book of Esther is pretty also .--- " hear with they on .
+"I'll write them down for you; and then you cannot forget them:"-and taking out a pocket-book, she copied from a list that had formerly been given herself, the following memorandums :- " From the 37th and 39th chapters of Genesis to the 45th, or to the end of that book, the history of Joseph is continued.
+The 17th and 18th chapters of the first book of Kings. -The latter," said she, " will shew you, how THE ALMIGHTY shewed himself the true God, when the people of Israel had gone and served Baal .- And from the 4th to the 8th chapter of the second book of Kings, you will find many interesting acts of the prophet Elisha: and indeed all through, those books are very entertaining, and I think, the more you read them, the more you will like them.
+The book of Esther is pretty also .-- "

 Charlotte.
-(Interrupting her.) " These are quite enough, I thank you.
-I am sure I shall not have time to read more than these; and :
+(Interrupting her.)
+"These are quite enough, I thank you.
+I am sure I shall not have time to read more than these; and when I want something to do, I'll look them over."